 Christmas Lights (December)

 Trips from Dunbar

 Dunbar’s enviable location on the main train line means that visits to Berwick and Edinburgh are quick and direct and it is certainly possible to manage a day trip to both Newcastle and Glasgow with an earlier start to the day.
-From Dunbar explore both East Lothian and its charming towns and renowned tourist attractions or venture further east to Berwickshire or south to the Borders.
+From Dunbar explore East Lothian, and its charming towns and renowned tourist attractions, or venture further east to Berwickshire or south to the Borders.
 All within easy reach by car, bus or bicycle.